RdoubleA/MLprep/machine_learning.md

 ### K-nearest neighbors

 KNN does not involve training a model.
-Instead, the entire dataset is kept and a new point is classified by calculating the Euclidean distance (or some other distance/similarity metric) to EVERY OTHER point and findg the K nearest neighbors, Then, the label is assigned based on the majority vote of those nearest neighbors.
+Instead, the entire dataset is kept and a new point is classified by calculating the Euclidean distance (or some other distance/similarity metric) to EVERY OTHER point and finding the K nearest neighbors, Then, the label is assigned based on the majority vote of those nearest neighbors.
 In regression, the mean of the neighbors labels are used.
 Since inference time requires the entire dataset and computing distances with the whole dataset, KNN is a computationally expensive model and is generally not used.

 When K is smaller, the model has high variance and tends to overfit.
-When K is larger, the model has high bias and tends to udnerfit.
+When K is larger, the model has high bias and tends to underfit.

 ### Support Vector Machines